datacarpentry/geospatial-workshop/index.md

 > get access to the required software and data for this workshop.
 >
 > Please note that workshop materials for working with Geospatial data in R are under development and will become available
-> in June 2018.
+> in July 2018.
 {: .prereq}

 > ## Data
-> Data for this lesson comes from the National Ecological Observatory Network.
-These data files represent teaching version of the data,
-> with sufficient complexity to teach many aspects of  data analysis and management, but with many complexities removed to allow students
-> to focus on the core ideas and skills being taught.
+> The data and lessons in this workshop were originally developed through a hackathon supported by the
+> [National Ecological Observatory Network (NEON)](https://www.neonscience.org/) - an NSF funded observatory in Boulder, Colorado.
+> NEON is collecting data for 30 years to help scientists understand
+> how our aquatic and terrestrial ecosystems are changing.
+The data used in these lessons cover two NEON field sites:
+> * Harvard Forest (HARV) - Massachusetts, USA
+> * San Joachin Experimental Range (SJER) - California, USA
+>
 >
 > There are four data sets included, all of which are available
 > [on Figshare](https://figshare.com/articles/Spatio_temporal_Series_Teaching_Data_Subsets/2009586)